mcv-m6-video/mcv-m4-2017-team4/README.md

 * [Project Report]()

 ## Results obtained
-In the following video we can see the differents result that we obtain in this final part of the project.
+In the following video we can see the different  result that we obtain in this final part of the project.
-With our video we also inlude the mask without some of the methods to see the influence of these ones.
+With our video we also include  the mask without some of the methods to see the influence of these ones.

 Video of Traffic:
  <video width="320" height="240" controls>